GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/modules/schema-blocks/en.md

 For instance, we can add type `CoreParagraphBlock` that maps the `core/paragraph` block, with field `content` of type `String`.

+Refer to the documentation in [`leoloso/PoP`](https://github.com/leoloso/PoP) to learn how to extend the GraphQL schema (this is currently a work in progress).

 ### Filtering blocks

 Field `CustomPost.blocks` contains argument `filter` with 2 properties: `include` and `exclude`.
 We can use these to filter what blocks are retrieved, by the block name: